MOOZY: A Patient-First Foundation Model for Computational Pathology: Introduction

-To this end, we introduce MOOZY (Multi-stage Open self-supervised pretraining with lOw-cost supervision at siZe for patient-aware histopathologY), a \emph{patient-first} model in the sense that the patient case, not the individual slide, serves as the fundamental unit of representation.
+To this end, we introduce MOOZY, a \emph{patient-first} model in the sense that the patient case, not the individual slide, serves as the fundamental unit of representation.
 Rather than encoding slides independently and merging their embeddings post-hoc, MOOZY explicitly models dependencies across all slides belonging to the same patient via a dedicated case transformer during pretraining.
-By design, MOOZY decouples representation quality from task-specific adaptation: Stage~1 pretrains a slide encoder on unlabeled public whole-slide images via self-supervised learning, establishing general-purpose spatial representations without any label signal; Stage~2 then steers these representations toward clinical semantics through large-scale multi-task supervision, directly benefiting from the generalizable prior built in Stage~1.
-Critically, Stage~2 moves beyond per-slide encoding: a case-level aggregator explicitly models dependencies across all slides of the same patient, rather than collapsing multi-slide cases into a single bag or averaging independent predictions.
-To the best of our knowledge, this is the first open and reproducible framework that jointly addresses slide-level representation learning and explicit patient-level inter-slide dependency modeling for transferable WSI foundation embeddings.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose a two-stage framework that decouples vision-only slide SSL pretraining (masked self-distillation on 77,134 unlabeled public slides) from patient-aware semantic alignment, where a case-level aggregator explicitly models dependencies across all slides of the same patient, making MOOZY the first open and reproducible attempt to move pathology foundational models beyond naive early/late multi-slide fusion. \item We construct a large-scale multi-task supervision regime spanning 333 tasks from 56 public datasets, covering classification and four survival endpoints (OS, DSS, DFI, PFI) across 23 anatomical sites, requiring harmonization of heterogeneous annotation formats, clinical records, and cohort conventions, entirely from public data without private slides, paired reports, or expert annotations. \item We provide comprehensive quantitative and qualitative evaluation by benchmarking MOOZY on eight held-out tasks against both slide encoders and MIL baselines, complemented by attention map analysis and embedding visualization, demonstrating that open patient-level pretraining yields competitive, transferable, and parameter-efficient representations. \end{itemize}
+We adopt a lightweight patch encoder~\cite{kang2023benchmarking} that compresses gigapixel slides into feature grids, making slide-level SSL tractable.
+MOOZY decouples representation quality from task-specific adaptation where Stage~1 pretrains a slide encoder on unlabeled public whole-slide images via self-supervised learning, establishing general-purpose spatial representations without any label signal.
+Stage~2 then steers these representations toward clinical semantics through large-scale multi-task supervision, benefiting from the generalizable prior built in Stage~1.Stage~2 moves beyond per-slide encoding where a case-level aggregator explicitly models dependencies across all slides of the same patient, rather than collapsing multi-slide cases into a single bag or averaging independent predictions.
+To the best of our knowledge, this is the first method that jointly addresses slide-level representation learning and explicit patient-level inter-slide dependency modeling.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a two-stage framework that decouples vision-only slide SSL pretraining from patient-aware semantic alignment, where a case-level aggregator explicitly models dependencies across all slides of the same patient, making MOOZY the first attempt to move pathology foundational models beyond naive early/late multi-slide fusion. \item We construct a large-scale multi-task supervision regime spanning 333 tasks from 56 public datasets, covering classification and four survival endpoints across 23 anatomical sites, entirely from public data without private slides, paired reports, or expert annotations. \item We provide comprehensive quantitative and qualitative evaluation by benchmarking MOOZY on sixteen held-out tasks against both slide encoders and MIL baselines, complemented by attention map analysis and embedding visualization, showing competitive, transferable, and parameter-efficient representations. \end{itemize}